 This guarantee does not include any work-up that is needed, the cost of anesthesia to do transvaginal egg recovery, medications, ICSI and freezing of embryos.
 The cost of a follow-up HSG is $200.

 Also, the guarantee only applies if both tubes were put back together (which is the majority of the time) and both are closed on follow-up HSG (tubal x-ray).
-If at least one tube is patent or open, than the guarantee does not apply, because you can still get pregnant with one open tube, it just takes twice as long.
+If at least one tube is patent or open, then the guarantee does not apply because you can still get pregnant with one open tube, it just takes twice as long.

-Dr. Jay S. Nemiro has been doing microsurgical reversals of tubal ligations since first being trained as a reproductive endocrinology and infertility (REI) fellow.
-Since then, he has done thousands of microsurgical reversals of tubal sterilization with very high success rates of resulting tubal patency, pregnancy rates and a very low incidence of ectopic or tubal pregnancies.
-Where some reproductive surgeons will use magnifying glasses or loops to improve visualization, Dr. Nemiro was trained and has always used the operating microscope for his procedures.
+Dr. Jay S. Nemiro and Dr. Shane Lipskind, M.D. have been doing microsurgical reversals of tubal ligations since first being trained as reproductive endocrinology and infertility (REI) fellows.
+Since then, they have done thousands of microsurgical reversals of tubal sterilization with very high success rates of resulting tubal patency, pregnancy rates and a very low incidence of ectopic or tubal pregnancies.
+Where some reproductive surgeons will use magnifying glasses or loops to improve visualization, Dr. Nemiro and Dr. Lipskind were trained and have always used the operating microscope for their procedures.
 The operating microscope can magnify the operative field many more times than the surgical loops and thus provide better visualization of the ends of the fallopian tubes so extremely small sutures can be used to reunite the fallopian tubes.
 By using extremely small permanent sutures, there is very little to no reaction of the surrounding tubal tissues to the surgery, thus reducing, and most times, completely eliminating the risk of scar tissue or adhesions which can result in the surgery being unsuccessful or increasing the risk of a tubal pregnancy.
 As a result of these microsurgical techniques, tubal patency or the fallopian tubes remaining open following surgery, should approach 100% and the risks of a pregnancy developing in the tube (ectopic pregnancy) should be very low.
-Although the possibility of an ectopic pregnancy is always discussed with the patient as a potential risk, it only occurs about 2% of the time following Dr. Nemiro's microsurgical techniques.
+Although the possibility of an ectopic pregnancy is always discussed with the patient as a potential risk, it only occurs about 2% of the time following Dr. Nemiro's and Dr. Lipskind’s microsurgical techniques.

-Some clinics will do a x-ray or hysterosalpingogram (HSG) first, in lieu of the diagnostic laparoscopy, to see if there is enough tubal segments left.
+Some clinics will do an x-ray or hysterosalpingogram (HSG) first, in lieu of the diagnostic laparoscopy, to see if there is enough tubal segments left.
 The problem with the HSG is that it only will tell you how much tubal segment there is up to the point where the tube was "tied" but you do not know how much tubal segment is on the other side of the "tie".
-Therefore, Dr. Nemiro feels the HSG (x-ray) is of little value and does not do them.
+Therefore, Dr. Nemiro and Dr. Lipskind feel the HSG (x-ray) is of little value and do not do them.

 Complication rates from the surgery are rare, and everyone has been able to go home the following morning.
 Nobody has ever needed a blood transfusion and nobody has had to be re-admitted to the surgical recovery center.
-In all of the thousands of procedures that Dr. Nemiro has done, he has never had a serious complication and nobody had to stay more than overnight after the surgery.
-He is confident enough in his surgical techniques that patients do not have to worry about banking their blood weeks prior to the procedure.
-He has never had to do a blood transfusion.
+In all of the thousands of procedures that Dr. Nemiro and Dr. Lipskind have done, they have never had a serious complication and nobody had to stay more than overnight after the surgery.
+They are confident enough in their surgical techniques that patients do not have to worry about banking their blood weeks prior to the procedure.
+They have never had to do a blood transfusion.
 The infection rate after surgery is around 3%.
 It is always in the incision, and not in the abdomen where the tubal reversal was done, and can be treated with oral antibiotics and does not affect the outcome of the procedure.